aimhigherweb/iec_website/content/blog/introducing-the-pentacam-axl-wave.md

 #### Wavefront Aberrometry

-The ability of the Pentacam AXL Wave to measure the way light passes through the eye’s multiple structures is known as wavefront aberrometry.
-Lower-order aberrations including defocus (myopia, hyperopia) and astigmatism can easily be corrected with spectacles and contact lenses.
+The ability of the Pentacam AXL Wave to measure the way light passes through the eye’s multiple structures is known as [wavefront aberrometry](https://www.innovativeeyecare.com.au/what-we-do/wavefront-aberrometry).
+Lower-order aberrations including defocus ([myopia](https://www.innovativeeyecare.com.au/what-we-do/myopia), [hyperopia](innovativeeyecare.com.au/what-we-do/hyperopia)) and [astigmatism](https://www.innovativeeyecare.com.au/what-we-do/astigmatism) can easily be corrected with [spectacles](https://www.innovativeeyecare.com.au/what-we-do/glasses) and contact lenses.
 However, the Pentacam AXL Wave also quantifies higher-order aberrations, and can even isolate whether these aberrations are being induced by the cornea or by internal structures.
-Higher-order aberrations are present in specific diseases like keratoconus and pterygium, and are more difficult to manage by conventional means.
+Higher-order aberrations are present in specific diseases like [keratoconus](https://www.innovativeeyecare.com.au/what-we-do/keratoconus) and [pterygium](https://www.innovativeeyecare.com.au/what-we-do/pterygium-pinguecula), and are more difficult to manage by conventional means.
 It’s why patients with these conditions often have unclear vision even with optical correction.
-In future, we will be able to correct higher-order aberrations using custom-made scleral contact lenses.
+In future, we will be able to correct higher-order aberrations using custom-made [scleral contact lenses](https://www.innovativeeyecare.com.au/what-we-do/scleral-contact-lenses).

 ![](/uploads/aberrometry-myopia.jpg)

-*Figure 1: Visual performance of an eye based on the presence of lower- and higher-order aberrations found on wavefront aberrometry.*
+*Figure 2: Visual performance of an eye based on the presence of lower- and higher-order aberrations found on wavefront aberrometry.*

 #### Optical Biometry